kandy/helm/src/mariadb-galera-cluster/README.md

-# Percona XtraDB Cluster
+# MariaDB Galera Cluster

-[Percona Server](https://MySQL.org) for MySQL® is a free, fully compatible, enhanced, open source drop-in replacement for MySQL that provides superior performance, scalability and instrumentation.
-With over 3,000,000 downloads, Percona Server for MySQL's self-tuning algorithms and support for extremely high-performance hardware delivers excellent performance and reliability.

-Notable users include Netflix, Amazon Web Services, Alcatel-Lucent, and Smug Mug.

 ## Introduction

-This chart, based off of the Percona chart (which in turn is based off the MySQL chart), bootstraps a multi-node Percona XtraDB Cluster deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart, based off of the Percona chart (which in turn is based off the MySQL chart), bootstraps a multi-node MariaDB Galera Cluster deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 The chart exploits the deterministic nature of StatefulSet and KubeDNS to ensure the cluster bootstrap is performed in the correct order.

 ## Prerequisites

-- Kubernetes 1.8+ with Beta APIs enabled
+- Kubernetes 1.16+
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart